 Once you’ve done your research on the company and the people you are meeting with, it’s time to polish your personal pitch.
 Any creative professional worth their weight has a response to this question: “Tell me a bit about you.”
 Your response is called an elevator pitch.
-An elevator pitch is a quick, 30-second career summary that seamless sheds light on who you are, what you do and what makes you an ideal candidate for your next creative endeavor.
-This isn’t the time to brag or boast endlessly, but instead a chance for you to highlight where you’ve worked, your accomplishments, your (professional) passions and what drives you to be the best within your niche.
-It’s important to remember that your elevator pitch should be succinct, poignant and be engaging enough to encourage the recipient to ask deeper, probing questions.
+An elevator pitch is a quick, 30-second career summary that seamlessly sheds light on who you are, what you do, and what makes you an ideal candidate for your next creative endeavor.
+This isn’t the time to brag or boast endlessly, but instead, a chance for you to highlight where you’ve worked, your accomplishments, your (professional) passions, and what drives you to be the best within your niche.
+It’s important to remember that your elevator pitch should be succinct, poignant, and be engaging enough to encourage the recipient to ask deeper, probing questions.

 Tell Your Career Story & Ask Questions

 Now that you’ve got their attention, it’s time to dive deeper into your work history.
 Let’s take your elevator pitch to the next level and talk more in-depth about your work.
 Once you have your body of work organized and laid out perfectly with high-resolution imagery, you’ve got to be able to talk through the work you’ve produced in order to land the best creative jobs.
 Start by discussing what the brief was.
 Talk about the challenge and your process.
 If you worked with a team on the piece, highlight the role you played in creating the final deliverable.
 Be sure you can answer inquiries about why you made the choices you did.
 Expect questions about your choices of color, composition, hierarchy, layout, and tone.
 Everything is fair game in an interview for creative jobs, so be ready to defend each of the choices that you made!